-In 2005 I was given a fantastic opportunity to become a CFO for a company in Stuttgart, Germany so I sold my business to my partner and moved to San Diego.
+In 2005 I was given a fantastic opportunity to become a CFO for a company in Stuttgart, Germany, so I sold my business to my partner and moved to San Diego.
 Ultimately I was able to start a software company in 2008 and then sell that business, leaving me free to pursue my first passion… the guitar.

-Like most guitar players I own several guitars: 5 electric and one acoustic.
+Like most guitar players, I own several guitars: 5 electric and one acoustic.
 I have 2 PRS Custom 24s, Fender Strat, Washburn Idol, Ibanez Prestige, and a Parker Fly.
-My guitars are even in my will so they don’t get separated and sold off.
+My guitars are even in my will, so they don’t get separated and sold off.
 I plan on adding a 12-string Rickenbacker, a Fender Telecaster, and an Epiphone Casino in the next few years.

 That is why I teach the way I do.
 I want my guitar students to have fun and create a passion in their life.
 I want them to feel the accomplishment of growth as a player.
 While my first learning experience was excruciating, I want my students to feel encouraged and excited.
 Stoking the fire of a lifelong player is my primary goal with my students.

 When I was 12 years old in 1974, I discovered the rock music my brother was listening to.
 Great bands like The Guess Who, The Eagles, and The Wings.
-That music seemed like so much fun and even though I was a musician in middle and high school bands, playing trombone or trumpet seemed dull compared to a guitar.
+That music seemed so much fun, and even though I was a musician in middle and high school bands, playing trombone or trumpet seemed dull compared to a guitar.
 I saw my first live rock concert in 1978, and that was it.
 I was going to learn how to play the guitar no matter what.

 Learning to play guitar was a struggle.
 My teachers were all concerned about music theory and finger picking (classical guitar), and I just wanted to rock.
 It was only later I learned how to play power chords and rhythm guitar, and I started having fun.
-The whole idea is to have a “hobby” that brings you personal joy and hopefully entertains those that are listening.
+The idea is to have a “hobby” that brings you personal joy and hopefully entertains those listening.

 So if you live in the northern part of San Antonio, Tx, and want to learn guitar as a beginner, please hit the contact link and send me a message.
 I’ll respond, and we can see if something will work out.